-Your kitchen should be one of the most structured spaces your home because it serves such a specific purpose.
-It is also the center of household activities for most families, so it’s important that you organize your kitchen for success before it’s inundated with other household clutter.
+A kitchen should be one of the most structured spaces in a home because it serves the specific purpose of providing meals for a family.
+It is also the center of household activities for most families so it’s important that you organize your kitchen for success before it’s inundated with other household clutter.

-In this week’s video, I’m mapping out every zone in your kitchen and explaining where to put things in kitchen cabinets for maximum organization and efficiency.
+Keep on reading to learn how to map out every zone in your kitchen and where to put things in kitchen cabinets to maximize organization and efficiency.

 - Everyday Dishes and Utensils

 - Cleaning Supplies